 What's the most irritating speech habit to your listeners?
 Using fillers - repeatedly saying things such as "um", "like" and "you know" when you speak.
 Fillers range from repetitious sounds, such as “uh”, “um” and the dreaded Canadian “eh”, through favorite catchwords and phrases, such as “you know”, “anyway”, “all right” and “like”.
-I won’t even attempt to give a full list of them here because new fillers such as “whatever” are continuously creeping into people’s speech.
+We won’t even attempt to give a full list of them here because new fillers such as “whatever” are continuously creeping into people’s speech.

 The problem with using fillers such as these when you speak is that they distract your listener – often to the point that he doesn’t hear anything you say.
 Your message is entirely lost, obscured by the thicket of fillers surrounding it.
 Think about the last time you listened to someone with the filler habit.
 Chances are good you spent the time he spoke either being annoyed or counting the number of times he said the filler phrase.